 • Enables data replication

-• Compatible with numerous languages, platforms and systems
+• Compatible with numerous languages, platforms, and systems

 • Very effective in combination with Redis

-Firebase – The development platform with a real-time database
+Firebase, the development platform with a real-time database

-• Fast read and write speeds
+• Very fast read and write speeds

 • Ideal for mobile applications